puzpuzpuz/questdb.io/docs/develop/insert-data.md

 ### Examples

 These examples send a few rows of input.
-These use client libraries for C++, C#, Golang, Java and C, and raw TCP socket connections for NodeJS and Python.
+These use client libraries for C++, C#, Golang, Java, and C, as well as raw TCP socket connections for NodeJS and Python.

 <Tabs defaultValue="cpp" values={[
   { label: "C++", value: "cpp" },